Prevent Policy

 4. Channel Programme and Referrals

-4.1 The Channel programme is a key part of the Prevent strategy.
+4.1.
+The Channel programme is a key part of the Prevent strategy.
 The programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-It uses a
+It uses a multi-agency approach led by the local authority to protect vulnerable people by:

 a) identifying individuals at risk;